broadinstitute/exome-results-browsers/data_pipeline/README.md

 - `prepare_gene_models` imports gene information from Gencode GTF files, canonical transcript lists, and HGNC data into Hail format.
 It also joins gnomAD and ExAC constraint data.

-- `prepare_dataset` runs a dataset-specific data pipeline for preparing gene-level and variant-level results.
-This must be run on each dataset individually.
-This also validates that the dataset-specific pipelines produce a Hail table with the schema required for the next step.
+- `prepare_datasets` runs dataset-specific data pipelines for preparing gene-level and variant-level results.
+It also validates that the dataset-specific pipelines produce a Hail table with the schema required for the next step.

 - `combine_datasets` combines gene models and results from multiple datasets into one Hail Table.